dd32/td-gh-ex/readme.txt

 You will find the recommended size there too.

 = Logo =
-You can add your own logo in stead of blogname and description via WordPress Dashboard > Appearance > Customize.
+Set a logo to replace site title and tagline via WordPress Dashboard > Appearance > Customize.

 = Background =
 You can add your own background(image) via WordPress Dashboard > Appearance > Customize.